-We are heavily dependent on the success of IMC-1, our lead candidate, which is still under clinical development, and if this candidate does not receive regulatory approval or, if approved, our commercialization efforts are unsuccessful, our business may be harmed.
+We are heavily dependent on the success of our product candidates, Halneuron[®], IMC-1 and IMC-2, which are still under clinical development, and if these candidates do not receive regulatory approval or, if approved, our commercialization efforts are unsuccessful, our business may be harmed.

 We do not have any products that have been granted regulatory approval.
-Currently, our lead development-stage candidate is IMC-1.
-As a result, our business is dependent on our ability to successfully complete clinical development of, obtain regulatory approval for, and, if approved, successfully commercialize IMC-1 in a timely manner.
-We cannot commercialize IMC-1 in the United States without first obtaining regulatory approval from the FDA; similarly, we cannot commercialize IMC-1 outside of the United States without obtaining regulatory approval from comparable foreign regulatory authorities.
-Before obtaining regulatory approvals for the commercial sale of IMC-1 for a target indication, we must demonstrate with substantial evidence gathered in preclinical studies and clinical trials and, with respect to approval in the United States, to the satisfaction of the FDA, that IMC-1 is safe and effective for use for that target indication and that the manufacturing facilities, processes and controls are adequate.
-In our most recent clinical trial involving IMC-1, the Phase 2b FORTRESS study, IMC-1 did not achieve statistically significant efficacy outcomes.
+Currently, our product candidates include Halneuron[®] for the treatment of CINP, IMC-1 for the treatment of FM and IMC-2 for the treatment of LC.
+As a result, our business is dependent on our ability to successfully complete clinical development of, obtain regulatory approval for, and, if approved, successfully commercialize Halneuron[®], IMC-1 and/or IMC-2 in a timely manner.
+We cannot commercialize Halneuron[®], IMC-1 or IMC-2 in the United States without first obtaining regulatory approval from the FDA; similarly, we cannot commercialize Halneuron[®], IMC-1 or IMC-2 outside of the United States without obtaining regulatory approval from comparable foreign regulatory authorities.
+Before obtaining regulatory approvals for the commercial sale of Halneuron[®], IMC-1 or IMC-2 for a target indication, we must demonstrate with substantial evidence gathered in preclinical studies and clinical trials and, with respect to approval in the United States, to the satisfaction of the FDA, that Halneuron[®], IMC-1 or IMC-2 is safe and effective for use for that target indication and that the manufacturing facilities, processes and controls are adequate.
+In our most recent clinical trial involving IMC-1, the Phase 2b FORTRESS study,

+IMC-1 did not achieve statistically significant efficacy outcomes.
 Even if IMC-1 were to successfully obtain approval from the FDA and comparable foreign regulatory authorities, any approval might contain significant limitations related to use restrictions for specified age groups, warnings, precautions or contraindications, or may be subject to burdensome post-approval study or risk management requirements.
-If we are unable to obtain regulatory approval for IMC-1 in one or more jurisdictions, or any approval we receive contains significant limitations or requirements, we may not be able to obtain sufficient funding or generate sufficient revenue to continue the development of any other candidate that we may in-license, develop or acquire in the future.
-Furthermore, even if we obtain regulatory approval for IMC-1, we will still need to develop a commercial organization, establish commercially viable pricing and obtain approval for adequate reimbursement from third-party and government payors.
-If we are unable to successfully commercialize IMC-1, we may not be able to earn sufficient revenue to continue our business.
+If we are unable to obtain regulatory approval for Halneuron[®] IMC-1 or IMC-2 in one or more jurisdictions, or any approval we receive contains significant limitations or requirements, we may not be able to obtain sufficient funding or generate sufficient revenue to continue the development of any other product candidate that we may in-license, develop or acquire in the future.
+Furthermore, even if we obtain regulatory approval for Halneuron[®], IMC-1 or IMC-2, we will still need to develop a commercial organization, establish commercially viable pricing and obtain approval for adequate reimbursement from third-party and government payors.
+If we are unable to successfully commercialize Halneuron[®], IMC-1 or IMC-2, we may not be able to earn sufficient revenue to continue our business.

-We may face future business disruption and related risks resulting from the spread of infectious disease, including coronavirus 2019 variants (COVID-19), which could have a material adverse effect on our business.
+We may face future business disruption and related risks resulting from the spread of infectious disease, which could have a material adverse effect on our business.

-The development of our drug candidates could be disrupted and materially adversely affected in the future by a pandemic, epidemic or outbreak of an infectious disease.
+The development of our product candidates could be disrupted and materially adversely affected in the future by a pandemic, epidemic or outbreak of an infectious disease.

-The spread of an infectious disease, including COVID-19, may also result in the inability of our suppliers to deliver components or raw materials on a timely basis or materially and adversely affect our collaborators and out-license partners' ability to perform preclinical studies and clinical trials.
+The spread of an infectious disease may also result in the inability of our suppliers to deliver components or raw materials on a timely basis or materially and adversely affect our collaborators and out-license partners' ability to perform preclinical studies and clinical trials.
 In addition, hospitals may reduce staffing and reduce or postpone certain treatments in response to the spread of an infectious disease.
 Such events may result in a period of business and manufacturing disruption, and in reduced operations, any of which could materially affect our business, financial condition and results of operations.